Model-independent dark matter detection with the Cherenkov Telescope Array Observatory: Demonstration: Recovering dark matter annihilation ratios

 Here we show how one can recover the annihilation ratios from the data without assuming a given dark matter model.
 We simulate $10^8$ events (a rough estimate of the expected number for the CTAO's Galactic Plane survey involving the Galactic Centre \cite{ScienceWithTheCTA}) with angular coordinates within $3^\circ$ of the galactic centre with energy values ranging from \unit[0.1]{TeV} to \unit[100]{TeV}.
 We inject 5$\times10^5$ dark matter signal events (equivalent to a signal fraction of 0.005) with annihilation ratios corresponding to the the $\mathcal{Z}_2$ scalar singlet model used in \cite{CTA2021}, except in this analysis we do not assume these ratios when analysing the data; we infer them.
 We use a local dark matter density of \unit[0.4]{GeV/cm$^3$} to be compatible within the range of values generally accepted in global fits \cite{local_DM_density_ref}.
 The distribution of simulated true energy and true sky positions are shown in Fig.~\ref{fig:DetectionMeasuredEventDistributions}.

 We then use \verb|GammaBayes| (calling \verb|dynesty| \cite{dynesty_ref_1, dynesty_ref_2}) to find the posterior for the model parameters.
 The results of this are shown in Fig.~\ref{fig:ExDetectionPosterior} and Fig.~\ref{fig:ExDetectionBfPosterior}.
 Fig.~\ref{fig:ExDetectionPosterior} shows a corner plots of the posterior samples for the signal and background fractions $w_\sig$ and $w_\bkg$ along with the dark matter mass $m_\chi$ in Fig.~\ref{fig:sig_bkg_mass_posterior} and the relative fractions of the charged misidentification, localised source and diffuse backgrounds respectively in Fig.~\ref{fig:rel_bkg_posterior}.
+We do not show the prior on the localised background sub-components as it is identical to Fig.~\ref{fig:sig_bkg_mass_posterior}.
 Fig.~\ref{fig:ExDetectionBfPosterior} shows a corner plot of the posterior samples for the relative signal components or equivalently the dark matter annihilation ratios.
 These plots show that we recover the signal at the 5$\sigma$ credibility level as shown in the signal fraction plots in Fig.~\ref{fig:sig_bkg_mass_posterior}, and thus examples of the information one can infer from a 5$\sigma$ detection.

 By rearranging Eq.~\ref{eq:DM_Differential_Flux} and using the posterior samples of the mass, signal fraction and annihilation ratios, we produce the posterior on $\langle \sigma v\rangle$ as shown in Fig.~\ref{fig:ExDetectionSigmaV}.